 E-mail*: lovelyranjta@gmail.com

+Abstract

-The is to study the impact of MWCNT on the performance of PVA based nanocomposite gel polymer electrolyte (NCGPE) membranes namely [(PVA-NH4CH3COO):MWCNT] system.
+The aim of the research work is focussed to study the impact of MWCNT on the performance of PVA based nanocomposite gel polymer electrolyte (NCGPE) membranes namely [(PVA-NH4CH3COO):MWCNT] system.
 These gel membranes are prepared by solution cast technique and characterized by various measurements viz. structural, electrical and electrochemical.
 SEM pictures confirm diminution in porosity of the system on increasing MWCNT contents.
 FTIR studies reveal the complexation of polymer with salt and filler only causing structural changes which results into minor shifting in the system.
 The NCGPEs exhibit highest ionic conductivity at 5.49x10-4Scm−1 for 1.0wt% MWCNT doped gel membranes.
 The temperature dependence conductivity of (NCGPEs) membrane shows Vogel-Tammam-Fulcher (VTF) and Arrhenius behaviour which indicated hopping of ions in polymer matrix.
 The a.c. conductivity response follows the universal power law.
 LSV investigations on gel membranes have shown better electrochemical stability viz.
 4.29V.
 All these results indicate present system as an alternative to electrolyte materials for electrochemical device applications.

 Keywords: Nanocomposite electrolyte, SEM, FTIR, conductivity and cyclic voltammetry